LOADING

 The True Benefit of Web Accessibility

 Making sure everyone can use your site as intended is the right thing to do; that’s obvious, but it’s also the right thing to do financially and for more considerable brand growth and reputation.
 Customers are becoming increasingly aware of social issues, and eCommerce sites are not immune.
-Having a site focused on helping those with different needs might be the bit of positive brand image that pushes you past just being another eCommerce company and establishes your brand and your stance on inclusivity (and again, bringing in an entirely new group of users!).
+Having a site focused on helping those with different needs might be the positive brand image that pushes you past just being another eCommerce company and establishes your brand and stance on inclusivity (and, again, bringing in an entirely new group of users!).

 Eula Boone